misterblonde/GraKelTest/README.md

 ## HOW TO RUN:

 0. the _inp_ folder contains the dummy test xyz files to be compared.
-In this case they are identical.
+In this case, for simplicity all 3 files are identical.

 1.  ```
     python BuildGraphs.py inp